jimm1403/AcmeCorporationWebApp/README.md

 Form is where you can give all the info with a PSN, and see if the key is still valid.
 The key can be used 2 times, and after 2 uses the key will be invalid.
 In submissions you can see all the submissions, that people have submitted via the form.

+Remember if you delete the psn.txt file, the application will create a 100 new GUIDs, that will not match the ones in the database.
+You will then need to empty the SERIAL table in the database, and run the application again.